 Choosing light sources with a low colour temperature for these lamps minimizes exposure to blue light, which can disturb sleep.
 Indirect lighting, such as lights mounted behind the headboard or on the ceiling, creates a soft, diffused light source that fills the room without glare.

-Interim conclusion: Modern lighting design for the bedroom goes far beyond simply choosing beautiful lights.
+Interim conclusion: Modern lighting design for the bedroom goes far beyond simply choosing beautiful luminaires.
 It takes into account how light affects sleep quality and uses advanced technologies to create an environment that promotes natural and restful sleep.

 By combining individual lighting scenarios, smart lighting, targeted light sources and taking natural light into account, it is possible to create a bedroom that is not only aesthetically pleasing but also functional and contributes to well-being.

 Our team of lighting experts will be happy to provide personal advice and support in designing a bedroom that promotes restful sleep.
-With our expertise and passion for good lighting, we will help you find the ideal lighting solution for your bedroom that meets both your aesthetic and functional requirements.
+With our expertise and passion for good light, we will help you find the ideal lighting solution for your bedroom that meets both your aesthetic and functional requirements.

 A sleep light plays an important role in both cases, but the specific needs and preferences vary considerably.
 In children's bedrooms, a sleep light not only serves to create a calming atmosphere that makes it easier to fall asleep, but often also has the function of conveying a sense of security and alleviating fears of the dark.